-The government of the Republic of Vietnam is now attempting to assure the loyalty of the people, especially the villager.
-Collecting taxes from peasants and the methods used are issues that the Viet Cong stresses in its propaganda tracts.
-Apparently, intensive attempts at tax collection in rural areas at this time, especially with an uneducated and unresponsive peasantry, would be ill-conceived.
-In market towns, provincial centers, and semiurban communities the problem is not so acute because a major portion of local government funds accrue from sources other than the head tax.
+The government of the Republic of Viet Nam is now attempting to assure the loyalty of the people, especially the villagers.
+Collecting taxes from peasants and the methods involved are issues that the Viet Cong stress in their propaganda tracts.
+Apparently, intensive attempts at tax collection in rural areas at this time, especially with an uneducated and unreceptive peasantry, would be ill-conceived.
+In market towns, provincial centers, and semi-urban communities the problem is not so acute because a major portion of local government funds accrue from sources other than the head tax.
 It might be advisable to locate other sources of revenue for the more remote and isolated villages, i.e., the majority of Vietnamese communities.
-In Cam An, for example, the village chief indicated that possibly the government would allocate part of the estimated 435,000\$ per year revenue it receives from the swallow nest industry on the Cham Islands, one of the four hamlets of the village.
-He also believed that subsidies from the province or from wealthier towns and villages might be utilized to support village needs.
+In Cám An, for example, the village chief indicated that possibly the government would allocate part of the estimated VN\$ 435,000 per year revenue it receives from the swallow nest industry on the Chám island, one of the four hamlets of the village.
+He also believed that subsidies from the province or from more wealthy towns and villages might be utilized to support village needs.